aramxc/DefiDojo/backend/README.md

 # Crypto Learning API

 - This API provides a simple way to access crypto learning resources and price feeds.
-Uses both Flipside Crypto and Pyth Network APIs.
+Uses both Flipside Crypto, CoinGecko, and Pyth Network APIs.
 - API is deployed on ___ and is available at ___. # TODO: add deployment details
 - API is built with TypeScript and Express and follows a MVC (Model-View-Controller) architecture.
  - Routes define API endpoints (e.g. /api/prices/latest)